SuvrayanBandyopadhyay/Transformer/README.md

 # Transformer
-A simplea and easy to understand transformer implementation using PyTorch
+A simple and easy to understand transformer implementation using PyTorch

 ## Library Features
 The library currently contains the following classes